-The application deadline for Fall semester admission is February 15.
-The program will notify applicants of admission decisions by March 15 and request acceptance of admission offers by April 15.
+The application deadline for Fall semester admission is February 1.
+The program will notify applicants of admission decisions by March 1 and expects acceptance of admission offers by April 15.

 Ph.D.
-Degree Requirements: A minimum of 56 credit-hours beyond the Master's degree are required to complete the Ph.D. program: 15 credit hours of core courses, three (3) of research methods, six (6) of professional preparation, 12 in an elective focus area, and 20 of research and dissertation.
+Degree Requirements: A minimum of 56 credit-hours beyond the Master's degree are required to complete the Ph.D. program: 15 credit hours of core courses, 3 of research methods, 6 of professional preparation, 12 in an elective focus area, and 20 of research and dissertation.
 Students entering directly from a Master's program at NC State may be able to count additional Master's work toward some of these requirements.

 Student Financial Support: The program offers a limited number of Teaching Assistantships, with a stipend, health insurance, and tuition (excluding fees).
+Teaching Assistants will be assigned according to their interests and experience to either the Communication or the English Department; those who do not have sufficient qualifications to teach in the first semester will participate in a training program.
 Some Research Assistantships may also be available.

-- CRD 701 History and Theory of Communication Technology - CRD 702 Rhetoric and Digital Media - CRD 703 Communication in Networked Society - CRD 704 Technologies and Pedagogies in the Communication Arts - CRD 790 Issues in Communication, Rhetoric, and Digital Media - CRD 791 Special Topics in Communication, Rhetoric, and Digital Media - CRD 809 Colloquium in Communication, Rhetoric, and Digital Media
+- CRD 701 History and Theory of Communication Technology

+- CRD 702 Rhetoric and Digital Media

+- CRD 703 Communication in Networked Society

+- CRD 704 Technologies and Pedagogies in the Communication Arts

+- CRD 790 Issues in Communication, Rhetoric, and Digital Media

+- CRD 791 Special Topics in Communication, Rhetoric, and Digital Media

+- CRD 809 Colloquium in Communication, Rhetoric, and Digital Media

+- CRD 885 Doctoral Supervised Teaching

+- CRD 890 Doctoral Preliminary Examination

+- CRD 893 Doctoral Supervised Research

+- CRD 895 Doctoral Dissertation Research

+- CRD 896 Summer Dissertation Research

+- CRD 899 Doctoral Dissertation Preparation